 This blog is the 2nd in a series about the anatomy of emotions.
 Last week, I wrote about key factors in our primary and secondary emotions, and I offered some tips for how to work with emotions in your daily life.
 This week, I’d like to detail some of the essential functions of emotions.

-In my work with couples, adults and families in Washington DC, I help clients gain better skills for managing their emotions in their daily lives and relationships so that they can feel more connected, competent and confident.
+In my work with couples, adult, and family therapy in Washington, DC, I help clients gain better skills for managing their emotions in their daily lives and relationships so that they can feel more connected, competent and confident.
 Yet, after three degrees in this field, I am still amazed about how much more there is to learn about the function of emotions.

 Here are a few key notes outlined by Dr. Robert Masters about what is important in how our emotions operate.
 While it is key to note and label the specific emotion, it is also pivotal to notice what we do with the feeling, what we let it become, and what it combines with.
 For instance, sadness appears as anger when we let our need for emotional attention and connection go unmet.
 Hate is expressed when anger and hurt are combined; it’s flipside is passion, which also includes anger and hurt.
 Fear is just fear, but it becomes anxiety or worry when we do something with our fear.
 Fear can also shift into excitement when we open up to its experience.
 Disgust becomes contempt when mixed with anger.
 When allowed, joy can define and expand a pleasurable moment.
 When attached with negative behaviors, joy can become a preoccupation, an addiction or a process of denial.